 - your favorite barbecue sauce

-~ Cut each whole rack in half and tear off aluminum foil sheets big enough to enclose each halved.
-Peel membrane off the back of the rib with a butter knife and a paper towel as instructed in this video– apply a dry rub to both sides.
+- Cut each whole rack in half and tear off aluminum foil sheets big enough to enclose each half rack.
+Peel membrane off the back of the rib with a butter knife and a paper towel.

-~ Mix up dry rub and apply liberally massaging into meat.
+- Mix up dry rub and apply liberally massage into both sides of meat.

-~ Enclose each segment separately and tightly in aluminum foil and refrigerate for 8 hour or overnight.
+- Enclose each half rack separately and tightly in aluminum foil and refrigerate for 8 hours or overnight.

 **Oh Molly, we’re all ravenously nuts about this ribs.
 You’re in good company girl!